victorwegeborn/LjudMAP/README.md

 # LjudMAP

-An explorative tool for audio material with real-time concatinative sound synthesis capabilities.
+An explorative tool for audio material with real-time concatenative sound synthesis capabilities.
 Adapted from the work by Per Fallgren (https://github.com/perfall/Edyson).

 --------